davisRoman/dogsandhumans/Intellij_Debugging_Quick_Start_Guide.md

 <br />
 ## Specific Debugging Features
 ### Step-over
-> *Definition* Step Over executes the procedure as a unit, and then steps to the next statement in the current procedure.
-Therefore, the next statement displayed is the next statement in the current procedure regardless of whether the current statement is a call to another procedure.
+> *Definition:* The Step Over feature executes a line of code as a complete unit, and then steps to the next statement in the current method body.
+Therefore, the next statement displayed is the next statement in the current procedure regardless of whether the current statement is a call to another procedure or not.

-So let's go ahead and click on the step over icon.
+So let's go ahead and click on the Step Over icon.
 You can either click on the `FUNCTION` key + F8 on your mac or click on Run -> Step Over
 <br />
 <br />